your description goes here

 • A new baby or a new pet coming into the home can create feeling of jealousy or rejection.

-• Having too many pets in a small space, or your cat being confined for long periods or having insufficient fresh air.
+• Having too many pets in a small space, being confined for long periods, or having insufficient fresh air.

-• A new cat in the area can threaten your cats territorial instincts especially if it's a younger and stronger cat.
+• A new cat in the area can threaten your cats territorial instincts especially if it's a younger and stronger animal.

 Emotional causes: